OlekSt/Fabike/README.md

 - Code for cart including calc_subtotal templatetags was copied from CI's Boutique Ado project, and modified according to the current project's needs.
 - Code for checkout app was partly copied from CI's Boutique Ado project, and modified according to the current project's needs.
 - Code for profile was partly copied from I's Boutique Ado project, and modified according to the current project's needs.
+- Code for clear input widget was taken from Boutique Ado.

 #### ACKNOWLEDGMENTS